rorobarg/rorobarg/README.md

 - 👋 Hi, I’m @rorobarg
-- 👀 I’m interested in ... data science, software engineering
+- 👀 I’m interested in ... cybersecurity, software engineering
 - 🌱 I’m currently learning ...
-C Language
+C, Java, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me ... you can connect me through my facebook : [https://www.facebook.com/](https://www.facebook.com/ronil.bargamento.9)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-I learned mandarin when i was in highschool, i had a major operation called appendectomy.

 <!---
 rorobarg/rorobarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.